Although the country is called Antigua & Barbuda, for historic reasons, it is only possible to buy freehold land and property in Antigua.

 Buying Property in Antigua

-When paying the deposit, ensure it will be held in a protected escrow account.
-If any of the conditions of the contract are not fulfilled or the time limit expires, the deposit is returnable in full.
+Once contracts have been exchanged, your deposit will usually be held in the client escrow account of the vendors attorney.
+If the conditions of the contract are not fulfilled and the time limit expires, or the vendor fails to complete, your deposit is returned.
 However, if you fail to complete for any other reason, then you will lose your deposit.
-If the vendor fails to complete your deposit will be returned.

-If you are a non-citizen and you are buying land you need to be aware that construction must be started within 2 years (or the time specified on your Non-citizens Landholding Licence) otherwise you might be charged Undeveloped Land Tax if you decide to sell without building.
-Capital Gains Tax is not normally applicable to property sales in Antigua although there is an undeveloped land tax applicable to non-residents.
+If you are a non-citizen and you are buying land to build a house you need to be aware that construction must be started within 2 years (or the time specified in your Non-Citizens Land Holding Licence) otherwise you might be charged Undeveloped Land Tax if you decide to sell the land without building.
+Capital Gains Tax is not normally applicable to property sales in Antigua although there is a Land Appreciation Tax applicable to non-residents.

 Costs and Procedures

-Government transfer fees are currently 2.5% for the buyer and 7.5% for the seller.
+The government transfer fee (stamp duty) is currently 2.5% for the buyer and 7.5% for the seller.
 Property taxes/rates are based on rental value and are low.
 Legal costs for the buyer are generally 1% of the value of the transaction.
-Properties are registered at the Land Registry which is well organised.
-Copies of Land Certificates can be obtained for a small fee, as can cadastral Surveys.
-Before a property can be sold, the vendor must produce a Certificate that the boundaries have been surveyed in the last 10 years.
-A necessity nowadays as historic boundaries were somewhat inaccurate.

 Citizenship v Residence

 The citizenship-by-investment program (CIP) requires a person to make a significant economic contribution to the country in return for citizenship and a commonwealth passport.
-At present there are 4 means of gaining CIP starting with an investment of US$ 150,000.
+There are a few approved properties that are eligible for CIP under the residential option, they all cost a minimum of US$ 400,000 and buyers can obtain CIP from approx US$ 60,000.
+If none of the eligible properties appeal to you, there are 3 other means of gaining CIP starting with an investment of US$ 150,000.
 CIP appeals mostly to individuals who either face travel restrictions due to their nationality, or who are seeking to re-domicile for tax purposes.
+If you are interested in Citizenship you will need to consult a Citizenship Agent and we are happy to make recommendations.

 Most property buyers are entitled to residency for a far lesser cost than Citizenship.
-Residency currently costs US$1,000 per adult per year and after seven years residency, an application for citizenship can be lodged without further excessive payment.
+Residency currently costs US$1,000 per adult per year and after seven years of residency, an application for citizenship can be lodged without significant additional payment.
 Lifetime residency can also be bought in advance, the cost of which is currently being debated.
-Recently Antigua and Barbuda launched a Nomad Visa programme permitting two years of residency for a one time fee of US$1,500.
+Recently Antigua and Barbuda launched a Nomad Visa programme granting two years of residency for a one time fee of US$1,500.

 Mortgages and Banking

 Bank financing is only available to Antiguan citizens or those with an income in Antigua, interest rates are high by US or European standards and 30% or more cash deposit will be required.
 If you are looking to buy a holiday home in Antigua and require finance you should seek it in the country where you live prior to making any offer in Antigua.
 It is convenient to have a bank account in Antigua but the banking laws are very restrictive and highly regulated to avoid money laundering.
 Some banks are Canadian owned and are controlled by Canada’s strict banking laws as well as those of Antigua & Barbuda.
-As agents, we can introduce you to reputable banks.
 In addition to high street and savings banks, Antigua has an offshore banking system.

 Most properties are serviced by a septic tank, a legal requirement, water cisterns are also required by law.
 Government electricity and water are usually connected or available nearby as are cable and landline telephone and broadband.
 Although the electricity supply is generally reasonably good, a standby generator is useful particularly in the hurricane season.
 Cellular 4G telephone coverage is island wide as is wifi which is getting faster all the time, at the time of writing speeds up to 30MB are available.